-monitor the development of domestic and foreign corporate social responsibility standards and the change of business environment so as to examine and improve its domestic and foreign sustainable development standards and the change of business environment so as to examine and improve its established sustainable development framework and to obtain better results from the promotion of the remark mentioned in Article 1 and reorder.
-31 Article 30 The principle shall be implemented after being approved by the Board of Directors and reported on the shareholder's meeting, and shall be after being approved by the Board of Directors, and shall be resolved by Reorder.
-32 The Procedures were enacted on November 13, 2014.
-The Procedures were enacted on November 13, 2014.
-The 1 st amendment was made on March 17, 2022. amendment
+1 The Company shall at all times monitor the development of domestic and foreign sustainable Article 1 and reorder. change of business environment so 1 as to examine and improve its as to examine and improve its established sustainable development responsibility framework and to framework and to obtain better obtain better results from the results from the promotion of the implementation of the c orporate sustainable development policy. social responsibility policy.
+31 Article 30 Article 31 Reorder.
+The principle shall be implemented The principle shall be implemented after being approved by the Board of after being approved by the Board of Directors and reported on the Directors, and shall be resolved by shareholder's meeting, and shall be the Board of Directors when it is resolved by the Board of Directors amended. when it is amended.
+32 The Procedures were enacted on The Procedures were enacted on Add November 13, 2014.
+November 13, 2014. amendment The 1 st amendment was made on date.
+March 17, 2022.